BEVERLEY DAVID THORNE (1924-2017)

 1970 - The Dallas Wright Remodel, near the Dave Brubeck House West, near Heartwood Road.
 Do you know where it is?

-1972 - The Wally Runswick House, aka the Music House, 38 Sunset Lane, Berkeley CA. Sold to Alice Pasqualetti and her husband.
+1972 - The Wally Runswick House, aka the Music House,38 Sunset Drive, Berkeley CA. Sold to Alice Pasqualetti and her husband.
 Sold in 1996 to Sandra Soderlund and Herbert Bielawa.

 1974 - The Newell (Skip) and Kathleen (Kathi) Cutter House, 5895 Grizzly Peak Blvd, Oakland, CA. The Cutters had a pet mountain lion caged under the house's huge cantilever.
 Burned down in October 1991 in a fire that destroyed over 3000 homes.
 Status of lion, unknown.

 1990 - The Sara and Ivan May House, 3656 Happy Valley Road, Lafayette CA. Son Steve Thorne assisted in design and construction management.
 Landscape design by son David Thorne.
 Sold in 1997 to Robert G. Johnson, Jr. and Margaret A. Liu.